Max Rady College of Medicine

 Types of Cancer Treatment

 Treatments for specific types of cancer (bladder, breast, chronic lymphocytic leukemia, colorectal, lung and prostate) were investigated in Lix et al. (2016).
 Treatments were divided into the following four broad categories: surgical intervention, chemotherapy, hormone therapy and radiation therapy.
-Each of these are listed below, with links provided to the glossary term definition, and a list of the ICD-9-CM and CCI codes used to identify each type of cancer treatment in this research:
+In August 2024, an additional treatment category, Immunotherapy, was added to this list.
+Each category is listed below, with links provided to a glossary term definition, and a list of the ICD-9-CM and/or CCI codes used to identify each type of cancer treatment:

 1. Surgical Intervention